phi1ny3/CSE-310/CSE 310/Wk 12/README.md

 # Overview
 ---
-Using QTCreator and Visual Studio, create a simple drawing app that allows you to draw with the mouse
+Using QTCreator and Visual Studio, create a simple drawing app that allows you to draw with the mouse.
+You can save, load, and clear your drawings too!
+This uses the QT Creator IDE, and is programmed using the C++ language.

 # Development Environment
 ---
  -Recommended: VS Code or Visual Studio 2019
  -Download QTCreator [here]: (https://www.qt.io/product/development-tools), and make sure to have an email that's usable.
-If you want to use it for free, your options are the trial version or open source
+If you want to use it for free, your options are the trial version or open source.
+Make sure you get

 # Useful Websites